Your current web browser is outdated. For best viewing experience, please consider upgrading to the latest version.

 The rise of “wokeness” has transformed the intellectual and cultural climate in many of America’s most important institutions, and medical schools and hospitals are no exception.
 Diversity, equity, and inclusion requirements and race-preferential admission policies at medical schools and hospitals are now firmly entrenched, raising the concern that merit-based selection is being abandoned in favor of ideological litmus tests.
 What challenges arise because of wokeness in medicine?
 And are there clear, pragmatic approaches to overcoming them?

-On December 13th, the Manhattan Institute hosted a two-panel conference featuring perspectives from medical school professionals, elected officials, physicians, and advocates.
-The first panel explored problems around wokeness in medicine.
-The second offered policy solutions to address those challenges.
+On December 13th, the Manhattan Institute will host a two-panel conference featuring perspectives from medical school professionals, elected officials, physicians, and advocates.
+The first panel will explore problems around wokeness in medicine.
+The second will offer policy solutions to address those challenges.

 AGENDA: